 Then there is balance in the environment.
 Nature has its own balance that people are aware of but have not fully understood.
 Humans put human values and judgements on various aspects of nature, and while that may suit their belief systems or be easy on the eye, it is not necessarily what will work.
 So to achieve balance in nature, lessons need to be learned by looking at how nature operates.
 If one looks closely one can see that health, education, and business, not to mention politics, can all benefit from using examples from nature to apply to operating systems.
 See the section on “Grounding the Political Party”.

-( Official message from the Hopi about Japan.
+( Official message from the Hopi about balance and what has happened in Japan.
 Click HERE .)

 Communal living is how villagers live in underdeveloped countries and how we lived in the past.
 When resources are short, by living close, things could be shared, and food could be swapped and so on.
 Now we have the luxury of being able to be separate, and answer only to our families and ourselves.
 This would be wonderful if it made people happy, but instead many people live alone and are unhappy, lonely and perhaps not as well off as they could be in our ideal world.
 So it is wise to promote the building of communal community housing where lonely people could come and share childrearing or gardening etc. Today’s concept of having a piece of land with a fence around it has created first the nuclear family, and that has created a flurry of lonely people.
 By working together we can share resources and be more like citizens and less like consumers.
 This will not only save some of the world’s resources, it will make us happier!